cloudfoundry/stratos/website/docs/deploy/all-in-one.md

+---
+id: all-in-one
-# Deploying with the All-In-One Docker Container
+title: Deploying with the All-In-One Docker Container
+sidebar_label: Deploy as Docker Container
+---

 The all-in-one container sets up the Stratos components in a single container.